ace-brown/KAD-token/README.md

 ## Usage

 Once the development server is running, you can access the dApp by navigating to `http://localhost:3000` in your web browser.
 The dashboard will display a list of recently minted tokens, including the receiver's address, the amount of tokens minted, and links to the transaction and address on the Solana explorer.

-## Project Structure

-- `components/`: Contains React components used in the project
-  - `MintHistory.tsx`: Component to display the mint history
-- `services/`: Contains service functions for interacting with the Solana blockchain
-  - `blockchain.ts`: Functions for fetching mint history, buying tokens, and getting token balance
-- `utils/`: Contains utility types and functions
-  - `types.dt.ts`: Type definitions for the project

 ## Contributing